CosmoLike/cocoa/README.md

     cd ./cocoa/Cocoa/projects
     $CONDA_PREFIX/bin/git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

 By convention, the Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
-When cloning the repository, the `cocoa_` prefix must be dropped (see above).
+When cloning the repository, the `cocoa_` prefix must be dropped.
+In the above `git clone` command, we eliminate the `cocoa_` prefix that with the second `XXX` argument.

 Example of cosmolike projects: [lsst_y1](https://github.com/CosmoLike/cocoa_lsst_y1).